Vitamin D Deficiency

 - In 2010, new RDA’s were established for vitamin D by the IOM.
 The guidelines call for:

 - increasing the RDA of vitamin D from 400IU to 600IU for everyone (including pregnant and lactating women) aged 1-70, and

 - raising to 800 IU for adults 71 and older to optimize bone health.

-In view of a decade of extensive research that links vitamin D deficiency to a litany of degenerative diseases, many in the medical community expressed disappointment the RDA increases for vitamin D were not greater.
+In view of two decades of extensive research that links vitamin D deficiency to a litany of degenerative diseases, many in the medical community expressed disappointment the RDA increases for vitamin D were not greater.

 Perhaps a majority of the world’s most prominent vitamin D scientists debate the guidelines.
 Here’s a consensus of what these experts recommend:

 - Most suggest 1000IU to 2000IU daily for all adults.